markstringer-dti/markstringer-dti.github.io/dti.md

 Well, it means something simple.
 If you work to discover the problems that your project is facing you will find them.
 If you then work to solve those problems, you may well be able to transform projects that seem impossible into projects that are possible.
 This gives you the best chance of delivering them.

 This seems so obvious as to be laughable.
 Why then, in project after project have I found teams that aren't articulating their problems and aren't tackling them?
 In improv terms the teams aren't looking at the pirate ship.
 Why?
 Why aren't they doing what needs to be done before the trouble they can see coming arrives?
 Why are they washing the decks?
 Why are they making potentially entertaining improv shows boring?
-It's the same thinking that makes difficult but possible software projects turn into impossible projects.
+The same way of behaving occurs in software development.
+It's a way of behaving that makes, challenging but possible projects, impossible to deliver.

 Why?
 Because problems are scary.
 Problems are humbling.
 Problems cause the ways in which people don't agree to come to light.
 Professional people who are hired to do a job are supposed to be able to do it aren't they?
 What does it mean if they openly admit that there are parts of a job that they can't do?
 Maybe it means that someone hired the wrong people.